Jana-Marie-Weber/strategic_molecules/README.md

 ## Using the algorithm

 To use the strategic molecules in **a similar region of chemistry**, simply refer to [(Weber et al., 2019)] and use the full list of strategic molecules including structures and Reaxys IDs from the Electronic Supplementary Information (ESI).
+This data set is centred around 4-hydroxyacetophenone and contains up to three reaction steps from the centre.

 To use this algorithm on your own set of **chemical reaction data**, build a network structure based on your data, e.g. using [graph-tool].
 Molecules are represented by nodes and reactions are represented by edges.
 We wired all reactants to all products and only attached molecules identification numbers to the nodes using graph-tools property maps [(Jacob et al., 2018)].
 After network assembly, simply download all files contained in this repository and start the pipeline with the feature computation.
 The variable `NETWORK_FILE` in [feature_calculation.py] should be adjusted to your network in ".gt" format and the variable `NETWORK_FEATURE_FILE` to the name you wish to save the network with features as.